Dr. Paraskevi Pouli

 Publications PDF: Download

-She holds a degree in Physics from Aristotle University of Thessaloniki, Greece and a Ph.D. in Physics from Loughborough University, UK.
-Her PhD thesis, entitled “Laser cleaning studies on stonework and polychromed surfaces”, was supervised by prof. D.C.
+She holds a degree in Physics from Aristotle University of Thessaloniki, Greece, and a Ph.D. in Physics from Loughborough University, UK.
+Her PhD thesis, entitled “Laser cleaning studies on stonework and polychromed surfaces”, was supervised by Prof. D.C.
 Emmony.

 Since 2001 she is responsible, on behalf of IESL-FORTH, for the laser-cleaning projects on the Athens Acropolis sculptures (i.e. the Parthenon West Frieze, the ceiling of the Erechtheion Prostasis, the Caryatids at the Acropolis Museum etc.).
 The outcome of this collaboration is a prototype laser system and a laser cleaning methodology customarily developed in order to ensure the removal of thick pollution accumulations in a controlled and safe way for both the object and the operator.
 In this context the Acropolis Museum and IESL-FORTH have been awarded the 2012 Keck Award by the International Institute for Conservation of Historic and Artistic Works (IIC) for their collaboration regarding the “laser rejuvenation of Caryatids opens to the public at the Acropolis Museum: A link between ancient and modern Greece” (http://www.iiconservation.org/node/3362).